 You are encouraged, but not required, to talk with the student before bringing the case to the associate dean so that you can resolve any questions or discrepancies and to be certain that your suspicion is not based on a misunderstanding or miscommunication.

-Any information you receive in meeting with the student can be included in your packet of information.
+Any information you receive in a meeting with the student can be included in your packet of information.
 If you feel that there is sufficient evidence to present the case without meeting with the student, you may choose to send your case directly to the associate dean.
 It is worth noting that students prefer being notified of charges by the professor rather than by a dean they may not know.

 Reporting Suspected Academic Misconduct